mooofin/-Lune-de-Clair-Obscur/README.md

 This mod represents a comprehensive custom outfit and body overhaul for the character Lune.
 The project is currently in active development.

+## Disclaimer

+This is a fan-made modification.
+It is not affiliated with or endorsed by the original game developers or publishers.
 ### Skeleton Import Anomaly: Dual 'Root' References

 During the asset pipeline process, specifically when handling the base `SK_UE5_Mannequin` skeleton, a structural inconsistency was identified.
 The original mannequin skeleton includes both: